pwittchen/wittchen.io/source/_posts/poor-mans-dropbox.md

 It looks as follows:

 ```
-# Backup my important files to my FTP server every 2nd hour
+# Backup my important files to my FTP server every hour at minute zero
-0 */2 * * * make_ftp_backup
+0 * * * * make_ftp_backup
 ```

 We can list our cron jobs by typing `crontab -l`.

-As you can see in the comments, I'm running my script every 2nd hour every day.
+As you can see in the comments, I'm running my script every hour every day at minute zero.
 I've found [very nice video explaining how to use cron](https://www.youtube.com/watch?v=QZJ1drMQz1A).
 If you're not familiar with it, check this link.
 Author of the video created [useful code snippets](https://github.com/CoreyMSchafer/code_snippets/tree/master/Cron-Tasks) explaining crontab syntax.